mmbaguette/Roblox-VR-with-Webcam/README.md

 ## Features

-- Control your R15, full body pose
+- Control your R15 character pose (neck, shoulders, elbows, hips, legs and knees)
-- Copies your body's movements in real life
+- Copies your entire body's movements from reality
 - One-dimensional, flat body rotations (for now)
 - Side-to-side head movements
 - Real-time pose tracking using your webcam